Franck-Demongin/ISA/README.md

 # ISA

-**Version: 0.2.5**
+**Version: 0.2.6**

 ISA creates prompts to generate images with SDXL Stable Diffusion and Flux models.
+Thank's to Kunal Puri for the Flux's prompt system.
 It work locally with Ollama LLM model like llam3 or Mistral.

 Here an example of prompt it can generate: